New Zealand Special Air Service: Organisation

-A and B Squadrons – Special Air Service
+A and B Squadrons

 The two NZSAS Sabre Squadrons are combat units capable of conducting a wide range of Special Operations tasks.
 Each squadron is divided into four troops.
 The four troops specialise in four different areas: Amphibious, Air, Mobility and Mountain operations.

 After completing the full NZSAS Regiment selection course, NZSAS candidates go on to undertake an intensive training cycle to build core skills.
 Those who complete the training cycle are accepted into the NZSAS and wear the sand beret with NZSAS badge and blue NZSAS stable belt.
 NZSAS operators then conduct further training to learn advanced special operations skills.

+With the disbandment of D Squadron (commando), A and B Squadrons, which were previously focused offshore but will, now cover incidents beyond police capabilities.

 Female Engagement Team

 In 2017, the NZSAS established a six woman Female Engagement Team (FET) to provide support on operations with FET members able to engage with local women and adolescents in situations in which engagement with NZSAS male soldiers would be culturally unacceptable.
 The first FET selection course was held in November 2017 over three days with physical and mental assessments, and in January 2018, five successful candidates commenced a four month training course including gender issues, cultural knowledge and how to "move, shoot, communicate and medicate" to be able to work alongside Sabre Squadron soldiers.